msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_3_sensors.md

 *   Device implementations SHOULD include a 3-axis magnetometer (compass).

-If device impelementations include a 3-axis magnetometer, they:
+If device implementations include a 3-axis magnetometer, they:

 *   [C-1-1] MUST implement the `TYPE_MAGNETIC_FIELD` sensor.
 *   [C-1-2] MUST be able to report events up to a frequency of at least 10 Hz